Gry loves to share her observations from her 30+ years as an “IT Girl” aka Woman in Tech.

 Through her career, Gry has had the opportunity to design and deliver solutions across many industries, creating the right mix of people, systems, processes and culture.
 She has been fortunate to work across all continents and is as at home in early stage startups as she is in global conglomerates.

-Often the only woman in the room, she has a unique perspective on IT, the people in IT, and what we need to do to create diverse and inclusive cultures where people feel they belong to ensure that we create meaningful technology and are ethical in our considerations.
+Often the only woman in the room, she has a unique perspective on IT, the people in IT, and what we need to do to create diverse and inclusive cultures where people feel they belong.
+She is driven to ensure that we create meaningful technology and are ethical in our considerations.

 Gry loves the expression “same same but different”, and lives to engage, empower and inspire people to find their place in a digital world.

-Although Gry is happy to contribute to just about any conversations relating to her industry, women in IT, diversity, inclusion & belonging, and enabling, empowering & inspiring underrepresented people to find their voice and stand their ground, here are some of her favourite topics:
+Gry is happy to contribute to just about any conversations relating to her industry, women in IT, diversity, inclusion & belonging, and enabling, empowering & inspiring underrepresented people to find their voice and stand their ground, here are some more topics that excite her:

 - The future of work & jobs of the future